KJMazely/CSCI3110PROJECT/README.md

 ## AI Disclosure

 - All code is of my own writing except for custom-theme.css, where I had ChatGPT 4o automatically create a color scheme for me based off the colors I gave it.
-This sped up the process of css as I am not experience in css coding.

 ## Checklist